eliyahabba/LLM-Evaluation/README.md

 To launch evaluations across all datasets:

-Choose a model, for example, *Llama*.
+Choose a model, for example, *Llama* and navigate to scheduler environment.
-Navigate to the model's directory.
-If the model directory does not exist, please create a folder structured similarly to the existing model folders:

 ```
-mkdir -p src/sh_files/llama
-cd src/sh_files
+cd src/sh_files/{scheduler environment - (slrum/bsub)}
 ```

 Run the script: